minathelone/DIDA-425-Frontend-Data-Viz/README.md

 (string) The name of the image you want it to be.

 ### *value*:
-(string) The height you want your image to be.
+(int) The height you want your image to be.

 ### *color*:
 (string) The color you want your image to be.